Imaging Blackness: Documentary

-Only recently in the late 1900s did the topic of African-American life in the United States become a topic of interest to society.
+Only recently in the late 1900s did the topic of African-American life in the United States become a topic of interest to White society.
 Documentary films gave African Americans a chance to voice their opinions about the injustices they felt.
 These films also showed detailed insight to African American lives that were not known to society.
 William Greaves became a famous filmmaker after his television documentary on the lives of African Americans in the United States, called Black Journal.
 His other documentaries on prominent figures like Booker T. Washington and Malcolm X show how documentaries serve as a historical source.
 Greaves' intention was to capture the struggles and triumphs of African Americans in a realistic technique.
 His view filled a void that was missing in Hollywood's representation of African Americans.
 He concentrated on issues specific to African-American communities, such as gender differences, racial hierarchies, and family relationships.
 Documentaries were used as a powerful method to portray African Americans as complex individuals, explaining significant events in their lives.

 Drama

-The "separate cinema" of race films directed for black audiences used the drama genre to combat the popular, accepted view of African Americans.
-The Lincoln Motion Picture Company, established in 1915, was the first black film company to produce films that showed positive qualities in their illustration of African-American lives.
-African-American filmmakers used dramatic works to uplift black morale, inspire African Americans and represent black life in an encouraging way.
+The "separate cinema" of race films directed for Black audiences used the drama genre to combat the popular, accepted view of African Americans.
+The Lincoln Motion Picture Company, established in 1915, was the first Black film company to produce films that showed positive qualities in their illustration of African-American lives.
+African-American filmmakers used dramatic works to uplift Black morale, inspire African Americans and represent Black life in an encouraging way.
 In earlier dramatic films in Hollywood, African-American characters would commonly be seen as being disposable to whites.
-They would either have to sacrifice their lives or their families for the triumph or success of whites.
+They would either have to sacrifice their lives or their families for the triumph or success of Whites.
 The underlying message told by Hollywood was the importance and dominance of white life over the lives of African Americans.
 However, in the 1900s independent films including Daughters of the Dust (1991), Beloved (1998), and Bamboozled (2000) showed the history of African Americans in the United States, the challenges they faced, and the benefits they gained from overcoming racial injustice.
 These films exemplify how dramatic films can be used as an instrument for African Americans to envision and hope for a better and improved future.